zwlego/mysfmovies/README.md

 <p> Instead of letting user input query information according to different attributes, the combined search portal lets user input all the query information into a single search portal.
 The back-end of the service will recognise and parse the input automatically. </p>
 <li>Implement a on-map search tool
 <p>
 Right now the service only allows users to type in address to complete the search.
-By on-map search tool, user can search movies fall in desired area on map.
+By on-map search tool, user can search filming locations fall in desired area on map.
 </p>
 </ol>